CityofToronto/bdit_data-sources/bluetooth/README.md

 #### Filtering devices
 Two fields are relevant for this endeavour, both are integer representations of binary.
 They are aggregations/concatenations of multiple different boolean values (bits).

- - **device_classes:** "are report/filtering dependent as they are configurable property mappings".
-These appear to be somewhat independent from the `cod` values below.
-A cursory examination of the binary forms of the two fields didn't reveal any common patterns.
+- **device_class:** "are report/filtering dependent as they are configurable property mappings".
+These values are defined by particular reports, for example: for OD analyses or for filtering by Bluetooth vs. WiFi, see the [all_analyses](#all_analyses) table below.
 - **cod:** Is the integer representation of the [Bluetooth Class of Device property](https://www.question-defense.com/2013/01/12/bluetooth-cod-bluetooth-class-of-deviceclass-of-service-explained).
 The main filter is that if this value is 0, the device is a WiFi device, else it's a Bluetooth device.
 There is no way of knowing what kind of device a WiFi device is.
 See the [`ClassOfDevice`](#classofdevice) table below for more information.

+The [`Examples/cod_vs_DeviceClass.ipynb`](Examples/cod_vs_DeviceClass.ipynb) notebook examines the relationship between `cod` and `device_class` for the routes for which `device_class` is configured to filter based on `cod`.

 ### all_analyses